MNRK01/myGCCBuilds/README.md

 For gcc itself, I have a minimal patch to:

-1) Disable x86_64 version of lto-test since it is failing although the i686 version of the same test is passing.
+1) Change the MINGW_W64_PKG_STRING string to reflect that I am building the packages

-2) Change the MINGW_W64_PKG_STRING string to reflect that I am building the packages
+For the Win32 builds, I am including [mingw-std-threads](https://github.com/Jamaika1/mingw_std_threads) to provide C++11 functionality such as <thread>, <mutex> and others as they are not available in non-posix (pthreads) builds.

 These personal builds are made available as a community service.